ArtemiLapitski/djangogramm-app/README.md

 The user can register on the website by email or via third-party services like Google or Github.
 After basic registration using email, the user will receive an email with unique link to activate the account.
-The user who goes by the link will be redirected to the activation page to add full name, bio and avatar.
+The user who goes by the link will be redirected to the activation page to add full name, password, bio and avatar.
-Next, user can create posts with images, follow other users, see posts of other users via feed of the latest posts.
+Next, user can create posts with images, follow other users, see posts of people you follow via feed of the latest posts.
 Unauthorized guests cannot view the profiles, fullname and avatars of users.
 Each post may have multiple images and tags.
 Users may also like/unlike posts and request password change.